24tarun/betterscreentime/README.md

 4. Launch the app from **Applications**.

 ## Permissions
-On first launch, macOS may request permissions such as:
-- Screen Recording
-- Accessibility

-Granting these allows BetterScreenTime to collect and present usage data correctly.
+On first launch, macOS will ask permission for Full Disk Access this is needed to get data from the native screen time database, that is inside your library/

 ## Screenshots